Animal welfare and rights in India: Strays

+Dogs

 With 30 million stray dogs in India estimated in 2015, conflicts have arisen in regions such as Bengaluru and Kerala on dealing with dog bites and the threat of rabies.
 Incidents of stray dogs chasing, attacking and biting school children, aged persons, pedestrians, morning walkers, or two-wheeler riders have led to panic and violent action from a handful of locals.
 Naresh Kadyan, Master Trainer of the Animal Welfare Board of India said in 2017 that cases of dogs being bludgeoned with iron bars or burnt alive had taken place almost every month.

 Due to the collapse of vulture populations in India, which formerly consumed large quantities of dead animal carcasses, the urban street dog population has increased and become a problem, especially in urban areas.

-Cow
+Cattle

 India has over 5 million stray cattle according to the livestock census data released in January 2020.
 While stray cattle are a nuisance to traffic in urban areas, the problem of solid waste pollution, especially plastic pollution and garbage dumped at public places, poses risk to stray cattle which feed on garbage.

 The deadly attacks by the stray cow on humans and crops in both the urban and rural areas is an issue for the residents.
 In 2017, after coming to power, Yogi Adityanath government had promised to build cattle shelters to better manage the stray cattle.
 Since BJP came to power in 2017, Cow slaughter has been made illegal in 18 states in India including UP, this was done in accordance with the right wing Hindu agenda.
 Since then the trading of male cattle has reduced due to the fear of arrest, persecution, lynching by cow vigilantes.
 The farmers unable to sell them, abandon them to wander on the roads and feed on standing crops.